 Carantec is a lovely small town, offering a weekly market as well as shops, creperies and restaurants.
 There is also a supermarket about 500 km from the campsite.
 It would be possible to walk to the supermarket if you dont have a car.
 During French school holiday time (early July to end of August) a free holiday bus service operates around Carantec.
 The site is only 17 km from the Roscoff ferry port.

 This lovely coastal campsite is 1.5 km from the main beaches of Carantec, although there is a beach directly outside the campsite, but it is not a white sand beach, its more sand mixed with gravel but still nice for an evening stroll.
 You can see the beach outside the campsite in the photo below.

 The Les Mouettes campsite at Carantec is one of the best French campsites we have stayed in and has a holiday seaside feel to it as well as a feeling of peace and spaciousness.
 Although it is a fairly large site, because of the hedges and trees onsite, you typically can only see at most about eight other caravans.
 There is a mini golf course or you could visit the 18 hole golf course at nearby Carantec.

-If you are arriving at Morlaix Station by SNCF and wish to hire a bike to reach the campsite, you may find some useful information by clicking here.
+If you are arriving at Morlaix Station by SNCF and wish to hire a bike to reach the campsite, you may find some useful information here and also you will find information on bus and train services and the free Navette tourist bus. clicking here.

 The beach at Carantec, Plage du Kelenn is a 1.5 km walk from the campsite.
 There are watersports including a sailing school there (http://www.carantec-nautisme.com/base-nautique).
 Carantec itself has shops and restaurants.There is a free bus service around the town during French school holiday time ie early July to late August.